Wafaa-Almadhoun/Stepper-motor/README.md

  1. Unipolar Stepper with ULN2003.
- 2. Bipolar Stepper with L298N H-Bridge.
+ 2. Bipolar Stepper with L293D Motor Driver IC.
  3. servo motor with PCA9685 module rotate from 0 to 90 degrees and to 120 degree .
  4. servo motor with PCA9685 module  Controlled by using Potentiometer.